sanski96yadav/portfolio/automated_etl_pipeline_with_airflow/project_overview.md

 After running the Docker containers, the Airflow webserver UI was accessed on my local machine via localhost:8080.
 Similarly, pgAdmin on localhost:5050, both of which were exposed from their respective containers through Docker port mapping

  Approach:
- - Started with building a simple pipeline to fetch weather data only for one city i.e. Munich through providing latitude and logitude parameters
+ - Started with building a simple pipeline to fetch weather data only for one city i.e. Munich through providing parameters like latitude and logitude
  - After its successful execution, though of scaling the pipeline for other cities, to replicate real business scenario
  - Created a pipeline for 4 multiple cities, Munich, Mumbai, Boston and London.
 The latitudes and logitudes for these 4 countries were automatically pass into URL end point by creating an Airflow task for it
  - The scaled up pipeline uses the same DAG (for Munich) but by expanding extraction task for multiple cities